lycwed/pixi-form/README.md

-# PIXI.TextInput - Plugin for pixi.js
+# PIXI.form - Plugin for pixi.js

 This plugin is based on mwni.io TextInput PIXI plugin.

+Includes now :

+`PIXI.form.TextInput` to generate input `PIXI.form.TextInputStyles` to generate styles for input

 I introduce:

 - the input type password
 - the notion of rules to validate an input and the box colorization on blur.
 - d.ts file.